github/developer.github.com/content/guides/basics-of-authentication.md

 Note that you'll probably never access the API through REST.
 For a more serious application, you should probably use [a library written in the language of your choice][libraries].

-Also, you'll need to check the scopes that were granted for the token by the user.
+### Checking granted scopes

-Users are able to edit the scopes you requested, effectively granting your application less access than you originally asked for.
+Since users are able to edit the scopes you requested, your application might be granted less access than you originally asked for.
+So, before making any requests with the token, you should check the scopes that were granted for the token by the user.

+The scopes that were granted are returned as a part of the response from exchanging a token.

+    #!ruby
+    # check if we were granted user:email scope
+    scopes = JSON.parse(result)['scope'].split(',')
+    has_user_email_scope = scopes.include? 'user:email'

+In our application, we're using `scopes.include?` to check if we were granted the `user:email` scope needed for fetching the authenticated user's private email addresses.
+Had the application asked for other scopes, we would have checked for those as well.

+Also, since there's a hierarchical relationship between scopes, you should check that you were granted the lowest level of required scopes.
+For example, if the application had asked for `user` scope, it might have been granted only `user:email` scope.
+In that case, the application wouldn't have been granted what it asked for, but the granted scopes would have still been sufficient.

+### Making authenticated requests

 At last, with this access token, you'll be able to make authenticated requests as the logged in user:

     #!ruby
     # fetch user information
-    auth_result = JSON.parse(RestClient.get("https://api.github.com/user",
+    auth_result = JSON.parse(RestClient.get('https://api.github.com/user',
                                             {:params => {:access_token => access_token}}))

     # if the user authorized it, fetch private emails
-    if scopes.include? 'user:email'
+    if has_user_email_scope
       auth_result['private_emails'] =
-        JSON.parse(RestClient.get("https://api.github.com/user/emails",
+        JSON.parse(RestClient.get('https://api.github.com/user/emails',
                                   {:params => {:access_token => access_token}}))

     erb :basic, :locals => auth_result